playhex/playhex/README.md

 - A functional test in auth.cy.ts needs at least one game in database to run fully.

+### Debug server with breakpoints

+In package.json, script `serve`, replace "dev-server" by "dev-server-debug".

+Then open Chromium go to: `chrome://inspect` and click "inspect" in "Remote Target" section.

+Then go to "Sources" tab, browse source files add breakpoints, and do what is needed in the application.

 ### Optimize js size

 ``` bash